-City of Homewood Management's Discussion & Analysis (MD&A) September 30, 2015
+City of Homewood Management's Discussion & Analysis (MD&A) September 30, 2016

-The City of Homewood Management's Discussion and Analysis (MD&A) report provides an overview of the City's financial activities for the fiscal year that ended September 30, 2015.
-Please read the report in conjunction with the City's financial statements along with the notes to the financial statements that immediately follow this analysis.
+The City of Homewood Management's Discussion and Analysis report provides an overview of the City's financial activities for the fiscal year ended September 30, 2016.
+Please read the report in conjunction with the City's financial statements and notes to the financial statements that immediately follow this analysis.